brightbox/docs.brightbox.com/content/reference/load-balancers.md

 ### Health Checks

-Each Load Balancer can have one or more health checks.
+Each Load Balancer can have one health check.
 A health check defines how the Load Balancer detects problems with your back-end servers.
 The Load Balancer will not send requests to unhealthy back-end servers until they recover.

 #### Port and timings

-Each health check has several options.
+The health check has several options.
 The `port` is the tcp port that the Load Balancer will attempt to connect to on each back-end server.
 `timeout` is how long in milliseconds the Load Balancer will wait for the connection to complete before deciding the health check failed. `interval`